 - Multiple applications.

-- It has automatic sludge waste and has no sludge return
+- Automatic sludge waste and no sludge return.

 - ASP is designed for 12-24 hours of Hydraulic Retention Time (HRT) while the MBBR only requires 2-3 hours of HRT to achieve the same level of nitrification.
 This is less than or equal to ¼ the tank volume.